MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/best-practices.md

 ## Remove hidden and unused data

-- Be sure to remove any data that’s not required to represent your 3D models.
+- Be sure to remove any data that’s not required to represent your 3D objects.
 Extra nodes, meshes, materials, and textures can add up quickly.
 For example, in the following 3D model, removing any hidden motor parts lowers the triangle count and simplifies the hierarchy, resulting in a better performing 3D model.

    > [!div class="mx-imgBorder"]
    > ![Remove hidden data.](media/remove-hidden-data.PNG "Remove hidden data")